Gunjalajay/CGE/README.md

-# Componants Guide For Electronis
+# Component Guide For Electronics
 From this Application, One should get better information about various electronic component and get familiar with it.